archaeojsc/ML_from_scratch/README.md

 This repository will be my examples of a variety of machine learning methods and algorithms from "scratch" (i.e., using minimal or base/common libraries).
-Chack back, as I'll be expanding the list as I have time and as I'm exploring more on my own.
+Check back, as I'll be expanding the list as I have time and as I'm exploring more on my own.

 * $k$-means and $k$-medoids clustering ([Jupyter